lucidworks/lucidworks.github.io/eLearning/playground-site-search/README.md

 ### Start working with tags

 Tags are useful for applying rules when for a specific template zone.
 This advanced option is configured in the Templates screen.
+Learn how to incorporate tags in your application.

 ### Configure triggers for a template

+You can trigger a template in Experience Optimizer based on conditions such as a time range, specific searches, or the URL context.
+If the required conditions are met, the template will load instead of the default, giving you fine-tuned control over the zone setup and layout.

 <!--